Editor’s Note: This article has been updated on December 19, 2019, to include the latest information from the IRS.

 Does a $2500 deduction mean I save $2500 on my taxes?

 No. This is a very common misconception.
-When tax people use the term “deduction” they are talking about “deducting” it from your income, not from what you owe.
-If you paid over $2500 in student loan interest on a salary of $52,500, your salary in the eyes of the IRS will be reduced to $50,000.
+When tax people use the term “deduction,” they are talking about “deducting” it from your income, not from what you owe.
+If you paid over $2500 in student loan interest on a salary of $52,500, your salary in the eyes of the IRS would be reduced to $50,000.

 In short, the deduction means that you are taxed on less of the money you earn.

 How much can I save with the student loan interest deduction?